ViraMesha/remote-demining/README.md

 # Remote Demining Awareness Platform

 ## Overview
-This volunteer initiative has developed an interactive platform for Remote Demining awareness, leveraging cutting-edge technologies.
+This project was collaboratively developed by a team of volunteers, including myself.
+It was undertaken in partnership with a government organization committed to the cause of Remote Demining.
 The platform features sliders, informational cards, a news section, and incorporates user registration with React Hooks, TypeScript, React Hook Form, and other modern tools.
 The use of Next.js 13 ensures a seamless and performant web experience, with the project consisting of four responsive pages: Home, Scientific Activity, Remote Demining, and Contact.

 ## Key Features
 - Interactive Interface: The platform boasts a dynamic and user-friendly interface, powered by Next.js 13, React Hooks, and React Hook Form for a seamless and interactive experience.